chrisguest75/nix-examples/09_distroless/README.md

 NOTES:

 * This produces images with applications containing only the binaries required to run them.
+* Would be nice if `ADD` supported --from syntax as I wouldn't need to copy the files decompressed.
+* Would also be nice if the `COPY` command supported an arbitrary list of folders to copy.

 TODO:

-* creates too many layers for dive.
-* squash it
-* --ouput doesn't seem to work on macosx
+* --output doesn't seem to work on macosx
-* nixos image is 500MB
+* complete the generic builder, improve the ffmpeg one.
+* slim down the ffmpeg builder and remove options not required.

 ## Build

-Build images
+Build images that contain the all binaries required for the chosen tool.

-### Scratch
+### Scratch (jq)

 ```sh
 # build the packages